-Lord willing, your visitors will continue to worship with you and attend your new member class.
+Lord willing, your visitors will continue to worship with you and attend your Bible Information Class.
 However, some will not.
 It will be up to you to stay in contact with them.
 They have already taken the most frightening step by being a first-time worshiper at your church.
 You don't want to waste this opportunity!
 There is a myriad of ways to stay in contact with your visitors.
 One option is to send them the monthly Outreach Newsletter.
 You can find all twelve articles HERE free of charge.

-Another option is to invite those previous worship visitors back to subsequent special services.
-The next natural time is Easter on April 12, 2020.
-A couple of weeks before Easter, use the list of contact information to phone everyone who visited your Christmas Eve service.
-Invite them to Holy Week and Easter Sunday.
-If they don't come on that day, try again in July for a summer sermon series.
+Another option is to invite those previous worship visitors back to a subsequent event.
+If they don't come on that day, try again for a different event.
 The point is, keep in touch!
 Home missionaries can all tell stories about individuals who took years to pull into the church.
 They visited twice a year for a half-decade, and then finally joined.
 Give the Spirit those repeat opportunities!